-- In the navigation bar, select Policy. - In the lower left area of the window, click the Rule Objects tab. - Expand the Application Defenses node. - Double-click the H.323 node.
-The H323 Application Defense window is displayed. - Configure the fields on this window as needed.
+- 1) In the navigation bar, select Policy. - In the lower left area of the window, click the Rule Objects tab. - Expand the Application Defenses node. - Double-click the H.323 node.
+The H323 Application Defense window is displayed.

 Configure HTTP Application Defenses